giampaolo/psutil/docs/migration.rst

   now returns a :class:`psutil.ConnectionStatus` member instead of a plain ``str``.

-Because both are `enum.StrEnum`_ subclasses they compare equal to their string values, so existing comparisons continue to work unchanged:
+Because both are :class:`enum.StrEnum` subclasses they compare equal to their string values, so existing comparisons continue to work unchanged:

 .. code-block:: python